 What the Roth IRA through the Taxpayer Relief Act of 1997 did was give you the option.
 Imagine the person who retires and cashes out his entire 401k.
 We’d never recommend this but people do it and take the money to retire to Arizona or Costa Rica.

-The problem not only do you pay your tax rate, that money is counted as income.
+The problem not only do you pay your tax rate, but that money is also counted as income.
 Your tax rate just went through the roof.

 If you pay the taxes before the money goes into the box, the Roth IRA says that money in the box can grow without being taxed, and then no matter how much you take out there are no taxes.